paesanilab/mbpol_cuda_devel/Simple_two_layer_NN_model/README.md

                - softmax forwards, using `cudnnSoftmaxForward()`
                - Activation_TANH forwards, using cudnnActivationForward() with CUDNN_ACTIVATION_TANH
                - Activation_ReLU forwards, using cudnnActivationForward() with CUDNN_ACTIVATION_RELU
+     File "two_layer_NN.cu" is the tester, in which layers are created and predictions are made according to the above two layers algorithms.
-     This code works with single precision float at present.
+     This code works only with single precision float at present.

 In the offered example, the Python tester generates a random two layers model, with 4x10 dims in the first layer and 10x3 in the second.
 Then, it creates 5 random samples (each in a vector of size 4), and is given the correct classifiers.